Syrians in war-torn Douma break Ramadan fast amid rubble

 Before this, local people had broken their fast in the safety of mosques or basements.

-Still, it has still been incredibly difficult to secure items for iftar because of the ongoing siege, Aboujaffar said.
+Still, it has been incredibly difficult to secure items for iftar because of the ongoing siege, Aboujaffar said.

 In early May, a 51-truck convoy delivered food and medical supplies to some 35,000 people in the besieged town, the largest in the Eastern Ghouta area, according to the International Committee of the Red Cross.
 But for these iftar meals, the Adaleh Foundation relies mostly on locally-sourced vegetables and fruits.